 Gum contouring is the surgical attempt to create a better teeth-to-gum ratio.
 For people with “small” teeth (i.e. too much gum in the smile line), this procedure can be life-changing.
 Unfortunately, just like with gum pigmentation, a lot of people don’t realize that there’s something dentists can do to correct a gummy smile.

 Gum contouring and crown lengthening are more of a gamble than Britegums.
-The surgery is invasive and the gum tissue can, in certain cases, grow back.
-The healing period after gum contouring is long and, for some, uncomfortable.
-Doctors typically recommend crown lengthening for patients with severe gummy smiles or patients with an uneven gum line.
-If the gum line isn’t symmetrical, the doctor might only have to shape the gum above one or two teeth instead of the entire smile line.
+The surgery is somewhat invasive and the gum tissue can, in certain cases, grow back.
+The healing period after gum contouring is long and, for some, a little uncomfortable.
+It is undoubtedly an oral surgery so it comes with its own risks and concerns.